Károly Bund: Career

 In 1900, Bund was elected executive secretary of the National Forestry Association.
 Under Bund's direction, the National Forestry Association worked to increase tree-planting in the Hungarian Plain, drafted new forestry laws, intensified efforts to protect natural forests and indigenous tree species, and protect the interests of forestry workers, both professional and skilled non-professional.
 Bund's main professional interest was forest planning and management, but he also was an expert in the study of tree growth, dendrology, phenology and genetics.

 In 1906, at the Imperial Palace-Hofburg of Vienna, Franz Josef, Emperor of Austria and King of Hungary, conferred knighthood upon Bund, for his service to the country.

 During Bund's career, he published 56 articles in which he was sole author, co-authored three others, and co-authored several books.
 With a colleague, he translated the Grundner-Schwappach tree-growth tables (Massentafeln) from German into Hungarian.
 These have been used in Hungary since that time.
 Bund was also editor of the Forestry Journal (Erdészeti Lapok) for 20 years.

-Late years
+Later years and death

 After the Treaty of Trianon in 1920, which deprived Hungary of 84% of its forest land, the National Forestry Association and the science of forestry in Hungary were in decline.
 The National Forestry Association could no longer afford to pay Bund a salary, so he worked evenings in part-time jobs in order to support his family.
 The strain of excessive work led to his death from heart failure in 1931 at the age of 62 in Budapest, Hungary.

+Bund's grave, featuring a unique forestry-themed sculpture placed by the National Forestry Association, is located in Budapest's Farkasréti Cemetery [location 43-1-80].
+The inscription on the side of the monument reads:

+"To the grave marker of Károly Bund.
+You were the steward of a lush-leaved forest, when frost from Trianon chilled the trees.
+The trees grew sorrowful, their leaves fell, and as the leaves drifted away, so did you."